 The Covid-19 has infected millions of people across the globe and claimed numerous lives.
 On 11th March 2020, the World Health Organization (WHO), declared Covid-19 as a global health emergency.
-With this announcement, all businesses started realizing the pandemic’s impact and turned negative in their outlook.
+With this announcement, all businesses including real estate companies started realizing the impact of coronavirus and turned negative in their outlook.

 Imports and trades worldwide have been severely hit, and a grim uncertainty lies ahead.
 Businesses in varied sectors have to rapidly address the changing needs of suppliers, customers, and employees.
 Such a step would help organizations navigate through the operational and financial obstacles posed by the coronavirus pandemic.